Myanmar: EU threatens sanctions against military junta | DW | 22.02.2021

 The statement came as protesters in Myanmar continued to take to the streets despite a deadly crackdown by military and police forces.
 At least three protesters have died since Friday, and the military has reported that one policeman had also lost his life.

-On Monday, the EU said it was "ready to adopt restrictive measures targeting those directly responsible for the military coup and their economic interests."
+On Monday, the European Union announced that it was "ready to adopt restrictive measures targeting those directly responsible for the military coup and their economic interests."

-German Foreign Minister Heiko Maas said that the bloc would use any diplomatic means necessary to ensure de-escalation of the conflict in Myanmar.
+German Foreign Minister Heiko Maas said the bloc would use any diplomatic means necessary to ensure deescalation of the conflict in Myanmar.

-The EU also called for the immediate and unconditional release of Aung San Suu Kyi and the ousted president Win Myint as well as others who had been detained during the military coup.
+The European Union also called for the immediate and unconditional release of Aung San Suu Kyi and the ousted president, Win Myint, as well as others who had been detained during the military coup.

-The UK foreign minister, Dominic Raab, told the UN Human Rights Council that the situation in Myanmar was deteriorating.
+The UK foreign secretary, Dominic Raab, told the UN Human Rights Council that the situation in Myanmar was deteriorating.

 UN chief Antonio Guterres also called on the generals to hand power back to the civilian government.